jonlpersson/ed-latimore/site/_posts/2019-09-15-the-real-way-to-get-more-twitter-followers.md

 Now that you know what's not going to be in the article, we can cover what you can do to grow here.
 After following this advice, who knows what will happen?
 You might even pass me one day.

-{% include widgets/toc.html heading="7 proven ways to get more Twitter followers" list-items="Write valuable high-quality content, Post your personal insights, Be yourself , Be polarizing, Retweet your best tweets, Use media in your tweets, Reply to mentions from people" list-ids="1-write-valuable-high-quality-content, 2-post-your-personal-insights, 3-be-yourself , 4-be-polarizing, 5-retweet-your-best-tweets, 6-use-media-in-your-tweets, 7-reply-to-mentions-from-people" %}

 ## 1) Write valuable high-quality content

 People always want value.